-At its January 2021 Investor Day, the Company unveiled its vision to drive the increased adoption of ZEBs, what it is calling the ZEvolutionTM, or the evolution to zero-emission mobility.
+At its January 2021 Investor Day, the Company unveiled its vision to drive the increased adoption of ZEBs, what it is calling the $\mathbf{Z}\mathbf{E}$ volutionTM, or the evolution to zero-emission mobility.
 NFI envisions a consistent adoption of zero-emission vehicles over the next decade as transit agencies and motor coach operators in North America, the UK, Europe and Asia Pacific markets transition their fleets to EVs.
-NFI has been building electric since 1969 and offers the broadest offering of zero-emission vehicles, including battery-electric buses and coaches, hydrogen fuel-cell buses and electric trolleys.
+NFI has been building electric since 1969 and offers the broadest offering of zero-emission vehicles, including battery-electric buses and coaches, hydrogen fuel cell-electric buses and electric trolleys.

-In 2021, the Company delivered 661 ZEBs, which represents approximately 18% of the Company's total vehicle deliveries.
+In 2022, the Company delivered 693 ZEBs, which represents approximately 23% of the Company's total vehicle deliveries.

-A critical component of NFI's strategy is to provide complete mobility solutions, including vehicle manufacturing, infrastructure installation, telematics, technical installation and aftermarket support.
+A critical component of NFI's strategy is to provide complete mobility solutions, including vehicle manufacturing, infrastructure installation, telematics, vehicle financing, technical installation and aftermarket support.
 NFI has the largest vehicle production capacity in North America and the UK, and can manufacture ZEBs at all of its production facilities.
-NFI has EVs in service or on order with 17 of the top 25 transit agencies in North America, and the Company's battery-electric and fuel-cell electric vehicles have completed over 50 million miles of zero-emission service in North America and the UK.
-The Company also installed infrastructure with numerous agencies that saw the Company grow its Infrastructure SolutionsTM revenue.
+NFI has EVs in service or on order with 22 of the top 25 transit agencies in North America, and the Company's battery-electric and fuel-cell electric vehicles have completed over 100 million miles of zero-emission service in North America, the UK and New

+Zealand.
+The Company has also installed infrastructure with numerous agencies that saw the Company grow its Infrastructure SolutionsTM revenue.
 Management anticipates that based on the Company's leadership position, product offering, experience and customer relationships it is well positioned to capitalize on the long-term transition to ZEBs in both core and new markets.
 Management believes the Company possesses the following key business strengths that allow it to maintain its strong competitive position in its industry.